AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-migration/refactoring-tools/dispatcher-transformation-utility-tools.md

 ## Conversor do Dispatcher do AEM {#aem-dispatcher-converter}

-O Conversor do Dispatcher do AEM fornece a capacidade de refatorar configurações existentes no local ou no Managed Services Dispatcher para configurações do Dispatcher compatíveis com AEM as a Cloud Service.
+O Conversor do Dispatcher do AEM fornece a capacidade de refatorar configurações existentes no local ou no Adobe do Managed Services AEM as a Cloud Service Dispatcher para configurações do Dispatcher compatíveis com o.

 ## Uso do Conversor do Dispatcher do AEM {#using-dispatcher-converter}